Center InformationTheresa Bass-Goldman

 Grant H. Louie, MD, MHS, FACR

-Dr. Louie earned his B.A. degree in Molecular and Cell Biology at the University of California at Berkeley.
+Dr. Louie earned his BA degree in molecular and cell biology at the University of California, Berkeley.
 He graduated medical school from Drexel University (formerly known as MCP Hahnemann University) in Philadelphia and completed his internship and residency in internal medicine at California Pacific Medical Center in San Francisco.
 He subsequently completed a fellowship in rheumatology at the National Institutes of Health in Bethesda.
-Additional training in clinical investigation at Duke University School of Medicine earned him a Masters in Health Sciences degree.
+Additional training in clinical investigation at Duke University School of Medicine earned him a master of health sciences degree.

-Dr. Louie served as Assistant Professor of Medicine in the division of rheumatology at Johns Hopkins University School of Medicine for 6 years.
-There, he relished his role as a preceptor for trainees in the classroom, ambulatory and inpatient settings.
-Dr. Louie has published numerous articles in peer reviewed medical journals and has presented at local and national scientific meetings.
+Dr. Louie served for six years as assistant professor of medicine in the division of rheumatology at Johns Hopkins University School of Medicine.
+There, he relished his role as a preceptor for trainees in the classroom and ambulatory and inpatient settings.
+Dr. Louie has published numerous articles in peer-reviewed medical journals and has presented at local and national scientific meetings.
 He has also served as principal investigator and co-investigator in various clinical trials of new arthritis therapies.
 After leaving Hopkins, Dr. Louie worked in a private practice before joining ARA.

 Adey Berhanu, MD, FACR, RhMSUS

-Dr. Berhanu was born and raised in Denver, Colorado.
-She attended Stanford University where she earned a B.A. degree in human biology.
+Dr. Berhanu was born and raised in Denver, Colo..
+She attended Stanford University, where she earned a BA degree in human biology.
 She earned her medical degree from the University of Illinois School of Medicine and completed her residency in internal medicine at Loyola University in Chicago.
-She completed her fellowship in rheumatology at New York University’s Langone Medical Center where she served as chief fellow in her final year.
-Following her fellowship, Dr. Berhanu joined the medical faculty at George Washington University as Assistant Professor of Rheumatology where she had an active clinical practice and trained new physicians.
+She completed her fellowship in rheumatology at New York University’s Langone Medical Center, where she served as chief fellow in her final year.
+Following her fellowship, Dr. Berhanu joined the medical faculty at George Washington University as assistant professor of rheumatology, where she had an active clinical practice and trained new physicians.

 Dr. Berhanu has a clinical interest in musculoskeletal ultrasound for which she received specialized training from USSONAR and obtained RhMSUS certification from the American College of Rheumatology.
 She applies her expertise with musculoskeletal ultrasound to her clinical interest in gout and has authored or co-authored several articles on the therapeutic management of gout.
 In addition to her research interests, Dr. Berhanu has long been dedicated to community service, both locally and abroad.
 She is serving as the 2018 Arthritis Foundation “Walk to Cure Arthritis” Medical Honoree and is particularly proud to have worked with the rheumatology program at the teaching hospital in Addis Ababa, Ethiopia.

 We have very experienced clinical research staff.
-Our senior coordinators are certified by the Association of Clinical Research Professionals.
-The staff participates in weekly meetings that set policy, provide ongoing training, and facilitate our program of quality assurance.
+The staff participates in weekly meetings that set policy, provide ongoing training and facilitate our program of quality assurance.